-The management of the surface water in terms of operation of the Dam is done by DWS.
+The management of the water surface in terms of operation of the dam is done by DWS.

-In addition to the DWS, Local Accountable AtoN Parties (LAAP) and other Bodies providing access to Government waterways and watercourses have a responsibility to ensure that the required fixed and/or floating AtoN are provided after obtaining the necessary support from DWS and thereafter the permission by SAMSA.
+In addition to DWS, Local Accountable AtoN Parties (LAAP) and other Bodies providing access to Government waterways and watercourses have a responsibility to ensure that the required fixed and/or floating AtoN are provided after obtaining the necessary support from DWS and thereafter the permission by SAMSA.